 - Mor'du from Brave is larger, more scarred, and messier looking than Elinor was as a bear.
 His scruffier look also signifies him as the Big Bad.

 - Tarzan: Kala, the female gorilla has short, smooth fur compared to silverback Kerchak, whose fur is longer and scruffier.
 Played with in the case of Terk, who is female, but her extremely scruffy fur and long crest signify her as a tomboy.

-- Lucky from Survivor Dogs is scruffier looking than her sister Bella.
+- Lucky from Survivor Dogs is scruffier looking than his sister Bella.
 This is excusable at the start, as Lucky has lived on the streets his entire life while Bella has just recently been left on her own, but all official art depicts Bella as less scruffy than Lucky.